duke-malaria-collaboratory/DiscovR/_episodes/02-r-plotting.md

 > want to specify a value that does not come from your data, then use quotes.
 {: .callout}

-> ## Make the y axis label nicer
+## Mapping lung cancer rates to the y axis
-> Make the y axis label nicer.
-As an example, you can use the code above that we used to make the x axis label nicer.
+> Map our `lung_cancer_pct` values to the y axis and give them a nice label.
 > {: .source}
 >
 >